blondie101010/BRAIN/README.md

     file_put_contents($outputFile, $data);

+So to test the BRAIN's demo, you basically run the data generator, and then the feeding script on that data file.
+The above code will use `./demo.dat` for the demo input data file (to which the data generator writes).

+When you run the feeding script, you'll notice a lot of traces that indicate how it is processing the data.
+It basically runs a pass on the batch size requested, then it works on the records which were not learned correctly until it reaches a certain level, retests the whole batch (B test), and if the result is acceptable, it moves to the next batch.
+The demo does batches of 25K records while there are 50K records in the data file, so it does two batches when you run it.

+As you'll see, the more it progresses the higher and more stable are the different test results.

 ## Support

 There isn't yet a defined support channel other than github here, but we plan on opening a support channel on IRC if there is a demand for it.
 Those interested may be able to reach me on FreeNode IRC under the nickname `blondie101010`.